Visual Studio 2013 Release Notes

 Understanding what a line of code does is only part of your challenge as a developer.
 You must also understand its history, who worked on it, what code references it, and more.
 This becomes especially challenging in team-oriented projects.
 CodeLens (Code Information Indicators) in Visual Studio Ultimate 2013 uses information from both your project metadata and Team Foundation Server 2013 to place decorators on each of the methods in your code that show information such as what changesets led to the creation or recent change, who was the last person to work on the code, what unit tests cover the method (including the latest pass/fail state), and what code references exist.
 You can also quickly jump into that data, such as an associated changeset or referenced code file with just a click.

 Visual Studio 2013 introduces a connected IDE experience, enabling you to get started with Visual Studio 2013 more quickly.
-When you start Visual Studio 2013 for the first time, you’ll be asked to sign in using your Microsoft account, which you might already use with your MSDN or Team Foundation Service subscriptions.
-Once signed in, your copy of Visual Studio 2013 will be registered for your use without the need for any extra steps.
+When you start Visual Studio 2013 for the first time, you will be asked to sign in using your Microsoft account.
+You may already use the same account with your MSDN or Team Foundation Service subscriptions.
+Once signed in, your copy of Visual Studio 2013 is registered for your use without the need for any extra steps.
 Visual Studio 2013 will also automatically synchronize settings across your devices utilizing the Connected IDE experience.
 Synchronized settings include categories such as keyboard shortcuts, Visual Studio appearance (theme, fonts, etc.) and more, all while keeping you in full control through the Synchronized Settings options.

 Support for Windows 8.1 App Development